-The new logo of the Gender Media Monitoring Project has been refreshed for the upcoming 2020 campaign.
+The new logo of the Global Media Monitoring Project has been refreshed for the upcoming 2020 campaign.
 Image: Saskia Rowley

 “The figures reflect the volunteers, mostly civil society activists, students and university researchers from over 100 countries, who monitor the news media on the day of the GMMP,” said Rowley.

 They also convey the transnational nature of the network, transcending not only geographical boundaries, but also gender, race, class and other identity divides, said GMMP Coordinator Sarah Macharia.